MEDSL/2024-EPC/README.md

 # About
 The code in this repository supports the daily plots provided in the
-	2024 Stanford-MIT Elections Performance Central <br>
+	2024 Stanford-MIT Elections Performance Central,
-	On the web at: https://www.elexcentral.org/
+	on the web at: https://www.elexcentral.org/

 The codebase was written in Cambridge, MA
 	between july 2024 and november 2024,